WICG/view-transitions/explainer.md

    └─ ::page-transition-incoming-image(name)
 ```

-Where `name` is the `page-transition-tag` value, which is `root` for the root.
+Where `name` is the `page-transition-tag` value, which is `root` for the root element (this is done via a UA stylesheet, so it can be changed).
 If the transitioning element only existed on one side of the DOM change, then either the outgoing or incoming image will be missing.

 These trees are inserted into a `::page-transition` pseudo element, according to the paint order of their transition elements.

 The `::page-transition` is rendered in a top-level stacking context, filling the viewport.

-Once this is in place, rendering is resumed.
+Once this is in place, rendering is resumed, although the captured elements in the real DOM (beneath the `::page-transition`) are not rendered, as if `visibility: hidden; pointer-events: none`.

 # Default styles & animation